muchdogesec/obstracts/README.md

 To see more information about how to set the variables, and what they do, read the `.env.markdown` file.

-#### A note on Django and Postgres secrets

-Note, if you intend on using this for testing, you can leave the variables in the `.env` as is.
-However, these need to be changed in a production install for security.

-#### A note Cloudflare R2 storage

-By default, all images will be stored locally on the server.
-This is fine if you're using Obstracts on your own machine.
-If running on a remote server, Obstracts support the storage of images on Cloudflare R2.
-This can be set in the `.env` file/

 ### Build the Docker Image

 ```shell